 What Should You Play?

-If you own your own fast-food restaurant, you can play any kind of music you'd like to play.
-That's the good news, but the bad news is that there are literally hundreds of different types of songs you could play for your guests.
-You'll need to choose carefully.
+If you own your own fast-food restaurant and are looking for music for business, there are plenty of great options.
+That's the good news, but the bad news is that there are literally thousands of different types of songs you could play for your guests - so you'll need to choose carefully.

 Looking for a specific type of consumer that eats fast food isn't helpful, as research from Ohio State suggests that 80 percent of Americans eat fast food.
 That means nearly all Americans eat in this food sector, so you won't be able to make broad generalizations about who your consumers are, how much money they have, or what they like to listen to.